eric-blake/High-States-Quiz/README.md

 ## Deployment and local development
 ### Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows
-* In the Github repository, navigate to the Setting tab.
+* In the Github repository, navigate to the Settings tab.
 * From the source section drop-down menu, select the Master Branch.
 * Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.